rw-hsma-fpga/grub-switch/README.md

 Obviously this requires soldering skills and is likely not the cheapest hardware option, especially because you have to order your own PCB.
 But it's fun!

+### NEW: Miscellaneous contributions
+In directory *4_misc*, you can find community contributions like case designs and wiring diagrams that could be helpful with GRUB Switch building, mounting, etc.

 ---

 ### Acknowledgements

 Many thanks to Seriosha Remmlinger, Volker Wunsch and Andreas Flachsbarth for helpful feedback and suggestions and to Christoph Dehmer for examining an alternative approach (GRUB menu control by USB HID keyboard).

+Thank you to Pina Merkert from Germany's biggest computer magazine [*c't*](https://www.heise.de/ct) for helping me write and publish an article about this, and for her cool contributions in *4_misc*.

 Stephen Holdaway has a very cool [*Hackaday* project](https://hackaday.io/project/179539-hardware-boot-selection-switch) doing something similar with an *STM32* controller.
 He's built a very neat way to define the FAT file structure in his C code.